strangerstudios/pmpro-bbpress/readme.txt

 2. Settings -> Forums

 == Changelog ==
+= 1.5.4 =
+* BUG FIX: Fixed issues on edit membership level page when bbPress is not activated.
+* BUG FIX: Fixed issue where non-members could access replies in member forums if linked to directly.

 = 1.5.3 =
 * BUG: Fixed fatal error when bbPress was not activated.